 Remote work became vital in 2020 and is not backing down.
 More and more accountants are working from home or other remote locations.
 A Gallup study found that 3 in 10 people in the US work exclusively remotely.

-Working remotely allows accountants to work from anywhere and any time, providing more flexibility in their work schedules.
-It's a way to reduce the time and money spent commuting between home and work.
-From the perspective of a business owner, remote work helps reduce costs - no need to pay for ample office space, furniture, or utilities.
+Working remotely allows accountants to work from anywhere and at any time, providing more flexibility in their work schedules.
+It’s a way to reduce the time and money spent commuting between home and work.
+From the perspective of a business owner, remote work helps reduce costs – no need to pay for ample office space, furniture, or utilities.
 Also, a study conducted among 12,455 employees found that the option of remote work increases employee happiness by 20%

 While this can be a great way to achieve work-life balance and enjoy greater flexibility, it can also present unique challenges regarding staying productive and motivated.
 Here are some tips and strategies for staying on task and achieving your goals as a remote work accountant.
 There’s a paragraph specifically for accounting firm managers on every topic to learn how to make your employees’ lives easier when working remotely as an accountant.

 How to create the perfect working space for an accountant’s remote work?